madhansekar/MSAzureInterviewBot/bot/README.md

-# multi turn prompt sample
+#  sample

-Bot Framework v4 multi-turn prompt bot sample
+Bot Framework v4  bot sample

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use the prompts classes included in `botbuilder-dialogs`.
 This bot will ask for the user's name and age, then store the responses.
 It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.